SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 This method offers a computationally inexpensive way to extract scientific online discourse from a dataset of tweets / social media posts.
 It contains heuristics to identify three different forms of science-relatedness in tweets (categories 1.1, 1.2, and 1.3) (see definitions below).
 The heuristics were developed to sample data for the SciTweets dataset as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.

 ## Use Cases
-Studying scientific online discourse on Twitter (Tweets that are science-related) over time requires the extracted tweets to be explored before using them for the subsequent analysis task.
+Studying scientific online discourse on Twitter (Tweets that are science-related) over time to explore tweets before using them for the subsequent analysis task.

-.
-After the extraction of such Tweets, they could be (1) analyzed or (2) used as input for subsequent methods like claim verification or reference disambiguation.

 ## Input Data
 The input data has to be a .tsv file (tab-separated) containing the input Tweets.
 The input file needs to have a _text_ column for the heuristics for categories 1.1 and 1.3, and a _urls_ column for the category 1.2 heuristics script.
 Sample input for the method is in file [data/example_tweets.tsv](data/example_tweets.tsv)